 Roosterkoek boerewors rolls with spicy chakalaka

 Roosterkoek – or ‘griddle cakes’ – are made from basic white bread dough that is cooked over the coals.
 It’s a good idea to spray your braai grid with a little non-stick baking spray to prevent them from sticking.
+It is similar to a hot dog roll.
+Check our tasty boerewors rolls recipe.

 1 packet (400g) Gourmet Cravings Original Roosterkoek & Stokbrood Mix